Skip to main content

 Can I convert tax-deferred to Roth?

-Yes — Roth conversions move money from a traditional IRA/401(k) to a Roth.
+Yes—a Roth conversion moves money from a traditional IRA or 401(k) into a Roth.
 You pay income tax on the converted amount now, but future growth and withdrawals are tax-free.
-Conversions are most beneficial during low-income years when you're in a lower tax bracket.
+It's most valuable during low-income years when you're in a lower bracket.